Trump's aggressive, mixed signals on China whiplash Wall Street | MarketScreener

 U.S. stocks rose more than 1% on Monday after Trump predicted a U.S.-China trade deal following remarks by Vice Premier Liu He, who has been leading the talks with Washington, that China was willing to resolve their dispute through "calm" negotiations.

-On Friday, the S&P 500 tumbled 2.6% after Trump announced an additional duty on some $550 billion (448 billion pounds) of Chinese goods in retaliation for Beijing's announcement of more tariffs of its own earlier in the day.
+On Friday, the S&P 500 tumbled 2.6% after Trump announced an additional duty on some $550 billion of Chinese goods in retaliation for Beijing's announcement of more tariffs of its own earlier in the day.
 Trump also sent a tweet demanding U.S. companies seek alternatives to doing business with China, but appeared to back off the threat on Sunday.

 Escalating uncertainty related to Trump's intentions regarding the year-old trade conflict is adding to pain on Wall Street, where investors are worried that tariffs could tip the U.S. economy into a recession.